oxen-io/lokinet/CROSSCOMPILE.md

 Tier 3:

+These targets are somewhat obscure or possibly obsolete, and may require some patching to fix target specific issues.
 * Big Endian Linux
 * NetBSD
 * OpenBSD
 * Windows pre-8 (while this is technically possible, the requirement for [cryptographically reproducible builds](https://reproducible-builds.org/) precludes it.)
 * UNIX v5 (x86 AMD64)

+Unsupported
-Unsupported (feel free to support this yourself)
+(feel free to support this yourself)

+we are completely unable to test these targets at all, proceed at your own risk
 * AIX
 * zOS